Overview of New Hampshire Taxes

 - Number of cities that have local income taxes: 0

 How Your New Hampshire Paycheck Works

-Even in a state like New Hampshire which does not levy income tax on wages, workers will still have to pay federal income taxes.
-How much you pay in federal income taxes is dependent on several factors including your salary, your marital status, the number of allowances you claim and if you have additional tax withheld from your paycheck.
+Even in a state like New Hampshire that does not levy income tax on wages, workers still have to pay federal income taxes.
+How much you pay in federal income taxes depends on several factors including your salary, your marital status and whether you elect to have additional tax withheld from your paycheck.

 New Hampshire Median Household Income

 New Hampshire does not have any state income tax on wages.
 The state does tax income from interest and dividends at a flat rate of 5%, though that rate is slowing being phase to 0% over the next few years.
 There are no local income taxes in any New Hampshire counties or cities.